-2. Section 258.41 is amended by adding paragraph (a) to read as follows:
+3. Section 258.41 is added to read as follows:

-§ 258.41 Project XL Bioreactor Landfill Projects.
+§ 258.41 Project XL bioreactor landfill projects.

 (a) Buncombe County, North Carolina Project XL Bioreactor Landfill Requirements.
 Paragraph (a) of this section applies to Cells 1, 2, 3, 4, and 5 of the Buncombe County Solid Waste Management Facility located in the County of Buncombe, North Carolina, owned and operated by the Buncombe County Solid Waste Authority, or its successors.
-This paragraph (a) will also apply to Cells 6, 7, 8, 9, and 10, provided that the EPA Regional Administrator for Region 4 and the State Director determine that the pilot project in Cells 3, 4, and 5 is performing as expected and that the pilot project has not exhibited detrimental environmental results.
+This subsection will also apply to Cells 6, 7, 8, 9, and 10, provided that the EPA Regional Administrator for Region 4 and the State Director determine that the pilot project in Cells 3, 4, and 5 is performing as expected and that the pilot project has not exhibited detrimental environmental results.